benchdoos/WeblocOpener/readme.md

 - **Convert `.webloc` to `.url` and backward by using drag and drop on settings window** [<img src="https://benchdoos.github.io/img/faq/faq_convert_files.png"  width="888" />](#what-can-weblocopener-do)

 - **Create new `.webloc` files.
-Created files are fully supported by Safari on MacOS and WeblocOpener on Windows.**
+Created files are fully supported by Safari on MacOS and WeblocOpener on Windows or Unix.**
 [<img src="https://benchdoos.github.io/img/faq/faq_create.png"  width="888" />](#what-can-weblocopener-do)

 - **Edit created files.
 Unlike `.webloc` files on MacOS that can not be edited by default (except for text editors), WeblocOpener provides the ability to edit `.webloc` files on Windows.**